giovi321/ReMarkable-scripts/README.md

 terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the LICENSE file for more details.
 ```

+## rmapi is being discontinued
+Unfortunately rmapi is not being developed anymore.
+As long as it works, I will stick to it.
+If you have any other recommendation, please open an issue in this repository.

 ## upload.sh
 Watch a folder on your server for new files, when a new file appears upload it to rmcloud/rmfakecloud.